Free Knowledge Base

 Objective: Develop leadership capabilities while deepening domain expertise.

-• KR1: Mentor 2 junior team members through their onboarding process and receive positive feedback from both.
+• Key Result 1: Mentor 2 junior team members through their onboarding process and receive positive feedback from both.

-• KR2: Own and deliver the technical proposal for 1 strategic initiative from scoping to stakeholder approval.
+• Key Result 2: Own and deliver the technical proposal for 1 strategic initiative from scoping to stakeholder approval.

-• KR3: Publish 1 internal knowledge-sharing article and present it at a team brown-bag session.
+• Key Result 3: Publish 1 internal knowledge-sharing article and present it at a team brown-bag session.

 Senior Level — Focus: Impact and Mentorship